oigwe-frx/oigwe-frx/README.md

 -  🇺🇸 Nationality: United States of America
 - 🔭 Coding Languages: Javascript and Python
-- 🌱 Employed as a: Full-Stack Developer in health-tech
+- 🌱 Employed as a Full-Stack Developer in health-tech
-- :books: Fascinated by: AI's impact on medicine, specifically the treatment of neuro-diagnoses
+- :books: Fascinated by AI's impact on medicine, specifically the treatment of neuro-diagnoses
 - :globe_with_meridians: Learning: Danish, Norwegian and German
 - ⚡ Personal interests: Graphic arts, fighting for food justice/equality, and advocating for increased neurodiversity awareness in the workplace.